ivobeerens-nl/blog/content/blog/2015/01/scvmm-2012-r2-agent-update-error/index.md

   - "system-center-virtual-machine-manager"
   - "vmm"
 author: Ivo Beerens
+url: /2015/01/14/scvmm-2012-r2-agent-update-error/
 ---

+After updating System Center Virtual Machine Manager to Update Rollup 4 (UR4), one of the post installation tasks is updating the VMM agents on the Hyper-V hosts.
+Updating the VMM agent can be performed from the VMM console or using PowerShell.
+On one of the Hyper-V hosts I got the following error when trying to update the VMM agent from the console:

 > Error (10429) An older version of the Virtual Machine Manager server is installed on **<server>**.
 The VMM agent on the VMM management server cannot be upgraded independently